FAQ: Merchant Statements

 The majority of merchant account fees are assessed by the payment brands (such as Visa, MasterCard, Discover, etc.).
 Other fees are incurred based on a provided service (such as a chargeback or authorization).
-The How to Read Your Statement interactive tool is now available and it includes Additional Statement Terms to help you understand your fees as well as the Statement Reader Guide for a more in-depth explanation of how to interpret your merchant statement.
+The How to Read Your Statement interactive tool is now available and it includes Additional Statement Terms to help you understand your fees for a more in-depth explanation of how to interpret your merchant statement.

 In the Funding Summary section, why would the amount transferred be negative?
 How does this happen?

 The amount transferred could be negative if the subtractions to your account (all refunds, fees and adjustments) exceed the total amount of positive sales activity.

 What is a chargeback?
 What is a reversal?